*Bookmark this page!

 For our MBC Family & Friends, please pray for:

-- Please continue to pray for our expectant mothers Ruth Landau who is due in May and Lauren Rathnam who is due in July.
+- Please continue to pray for our expectant mother Lauren Rathnam who is due in July.

 Our Church: